ReedTerell/ReedTerell/README.md

 # 💫 About Me:
-Computer science undergrad who's also a programming ninja on the run from the Matrix.
-Always on the lookout for the latest and greatest tech to conquer, like a modern-day Neo.
-I've honed my skills by working with BlocPower and the HAX Lab, saving the world one decentralized system at a time.
-It's like I'm a superhero of the tech world, minus the spandex suit. #savetheworld #codinggenius #matrixescapee  #taketheredpill
+I'm not just any computer science undergrad, I've escaped the Matrix and now use my coding and cybersecurity skills to protect humanity from the forces of evil.
+Don't worry, I've got this under control...or do I? #savetheworld #codinggenius #matrixescapee  #taketheredpill

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/terell-reed-140377263)